Hendrix-CS/csci151/labs/codingbat.md

 ## What to Hand In

+Share your account
-You do not need to hand anything in.
-If you have shared your account with your lab instructor as described in Step 2 above, your instructor will be able to see your progress.
+with your lab instructor as described in Step 2 above, so your instructor will be able to see your progress.

+In Teams, write a one-paragraph reflection on your comfort level programming in Java after completing this lab, and discuss your experience of the process of repeately writing small programs and making mistakes.

 ## Grading